Author: Larry St Aubin

 “The District of Parry Sound is home of the Anishinaabeg/Anishinaabek – Ojibway, Odawa and Potawatomi peoples, and the territory of the Wasauksing, Shawanaga, Magnetawan, Dokis and Henvey Inlet First Nations and is under the Robinson-Huron Treaty.
 As we are all treaty people, it is important to learn about the lands we stand on and the people who live here.”

 Fort Knox Island Grill.
 We head to this take out place for some Caribbean cuisine.
-The have outdoor seating with a view of the Sequin River and the Old Train Bridge.
+They have outdoor seating with a view of the Sequin River and the Old Train Bridge.
 The bridge is part of a walking trail.
 I get a chicken roti to take out.

 I carried Greta into the place to order.
 The chef fell in love with her.
 I told him about the road trip and that Greta loves chicken.
 He took me out to show me his BBQ